 The barn was rebuilt to its original exterior dimensions when the estate was converted into a hotel.
 Great care was taken to replicate the original exterior in the new building, while also moving the structure 3 feet over to provide space for the driveway.
 The all-new interior configuration includes three guest suites on the ground level: Greenhouse, Meadow and Woodland, in addition to the Wellspring Spa.
 Two additional guest rooms—Sealoft and Hayloft, are on the upper level.

 In 1980, Warren Hastings sold this beautiful property to Shan and Donald Cross of Calgary, Alberta.
 Although it had always been just a small residential farm, it was the new owners’ wish to transform it into an elegant, unique, and tranquil country hotel which they opened in 1981, with ten guest suites and seating for 30 in the dining room.

 The existing buildings were all so charming and complementary to each other that restorations and renovation seemed the correct course for development, rather than embarking on new construction.

 In 1995, the current owners, Bonny O’Connor and Jerry Parks, who were already frequent guests, purchased the property from the Crosses.
 In 1999, they built the 7 Hillside Suites overlooking Ganges Harbour.
 In 2000, the Verandah was built over an outdoor patio to increase dining capacity and provide an area for weddings and other gatherings.
-After being further renovated in 2018, the Verandah has become home to our popular Bistro restaurant.
+After being further renovated in 2018, the Verandah has become our most popular dining room.